 Coping with emotional and social effects

-You can have emotional and social effects as well as physical effects after a cancer diagnosis.
-This may include dealing with difficult emotions, such as sadness, anxiety, guilt, or anger, or managing your stress level.
-Sometimes, patients have problems expressing how they feel to their loved ones, or people do not know what to say in response.
+You can have emotional and social effects after a cancer diagnosis.
+This may include dealing with a variety of emotions, such as sadness, anxiety, guilt, or anger, or managing your stress level.
+Sometimes, people find it difficult to express how they feel to their loved ones.
+Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 Caring for a loved one with cancer